 Kate Conway is a Senior Manager for Postgraduate Research at the University of East Anglia and leads the administrative team responsible for PGR students at the Norwich Bioscience Institutes.
 Kate gained her PhD at the John Innes Centre and after post-doctoral research at JIC and Cambridge University she has worked for several years in the management and development of postgraduate research programmes.

 Sarah Eglington is the Professional Internship for PhD Students (PIPS) Coordinator for our NRPDTP students.
 Sarah gained her PhD from the School of Biological Sciences at the University of East Anglia and subsequently worked as a research ornithologist for a conservation charity and an environmental consultancy.

-Abigail Appleby is the NRPDTP Administrator.
-Prior to joining the Graduate School Office, Abigail worked in the Postgraduate Research Service at UEA.
-Abigail gained her BA from Goldsmiths, University of London.
+Michelle Eastman is the NRPDTP Administrator.
+Prior to joining the Graduate School Office, Michelle worked as Research Administrator at Norwich University of the Arts.